Nader1995/Nader1995/README.md

 - 👋 Hi, I’m @Nader1995.
 I am a graduate physics student interested in high tech.
 - 👀 I’m also interested in blockchain technology.
-- 🌱 I’m currently learning Solidity.
+- 🌱 I’m currently working on Blockchain development.
 - 📫 How to reach me: n.safarinia@gmail.com

 <!---